Szredor/moonlight-embedded/README.md

 # WARNING !
 WORK IN PROGRESS
-It works mostly(or not), but if you want to configure it by yourself, you really should create an issue.
-I and others will help.
+It works mostly(or not), but if you want to configure it by yourself, you really should deeply read wiki with linked sources.

 # Server, client and slave